by Sasha Nimmo

 Most of the $2.4 million in research the government says is for ME or CFS is spent on research into psychology, exercise or for other conditions such as hepatitis C. No studies funded in a decade.
 This the second story in the series, here is the first.

-For Australia’s 94,000 people with ME, or possibly up to 242,000 including CFS, the Australian Department of Health directly funded just three studies into ME or CFS in 16 years, two studies led by psychologists and one on Gulf War veterans.
+For Australia’s 94,000 to 242,000 with ME, the Australian Department of Health directly funded just three studies into ME or CFS in 16 years, two studies led by psychologists and one on Gulf War veterans.
 Funding for those studies finished in 2005.

 Senator Scott Ludlam asked questions at a Budget Estimates hearing at Parliament House last year after learning how little is known at the diagnostic level and how people were left unassisted to deal with the illness.The senator said Estimates hearings were a good opportunity to question senior health bureaucrats and government representatives face-to-face.